 Yes they are; unless a room is damp or subject to extremes of heat and cold.
 We sell floors for kitchens, living rooms, bedrooms, hallways, staircases, basements, lofts etc. We can even recommend some timbers for bathrooms.
 We may suggest particular species for a bathroom and recommend certain types of finishes for kitchens and bathrooms.

-Samples are available to collect from both of our showrooms.
-We can also send out samples by post.
+Samples are available to order online which are sent out on Monday and Wednesday.
 Due to the cost of postage, the number of hand samples we can post for any one request is limited to two.
 We also loan out our large sample panels from the showrooms.
 This is the best way to appreciate the beauty of our timber floors.
-Hand samples, by virtue of their small size can only give a hint of the beauty of a floor.
+Hand samples, by virtue of their small size can only give a hint of the colour of a floor.

 We have two showrooms in West and East London.
 Our West Showroom in Marylebone is open Monday - Friday 10.30am-6pm and Saturdays between 10.30am -5pm.
 Our East Showroom, just off Columbia Road, is open seven days a week, Monday - Friday 10.30am - 5pm and 10.30am - 4pm at the weekends.
 We can be open in the early evenings too by appointment.

 Our timber floors, properly looked after, will last a lifetime.
 We offer a 25 year guarantee.
 Floors with at least a 3mm wear layer can be sanded once or twice.
 Floors with a 5-6mm wear layer can be sanded at least 3 or 4 times.
 When our floors are properly maintained they may never need sanding at all, so you can see why we are confident of the longevity of our floors.